Ergodicity of robust switching control and nonlinear system of quasi variational inequalities

-The chief goal of this paper is to investigate the large time asymptotics of $V(T,.)$ as $T$ goes to infinity, which is closely related to the asymptotic behavior of $V^\beta$, as $\beta$ goes to zero.
-Asymptotics for stochastic control and related Hamilton-Jacobi-Bellman (HJB) equations have been studied in various settings by many authors since the seminal papers \cite{benfre92} and \cite{arilio98}, and has received a renewed interest, see the lectures of P.L.
+The chief goal of this paper is to extend the results of \cite{lions_perthame86} and \cite{menaldi_perthame_robin90}, to the fully non-linear and degenerate case: That is, to investigate the large time asymptotics of the value function of the robust optimal switching problem $V(T,.)$ as $T$ goes to infinity, which is closely related to the asymptotic behavior of $V^\beta$, as $\beta$ goes to zero.
+We should mention that the asymptotics for stochastic control and related Hamilton-Jacobi-Bellman (HJB) equations have been studied in other settings by many authors since the seminal papers \cite{benfre92} and \cite{arilio98}, and has received a renewed interest, see the lectures of P.L.
 Lions (2014-2015) at Coll\`ege de France.
-Recent papers include for instance \cite{dirrsouganidis05}, which studied large time behavior for viscous and non-viscous Hamilton-Jacobi equations, \cite{ichiharaishii08} for the long time behavior of Hamilton-Hacobi equations in a semi-periodic setting, or \cite{robxin13}, which considered large time behavior of semi-linear HJB equations with quadratic nonlinearity in gradients by combining PDE and stochastic analysis methods.
-We mention also \cite{humadric14}, which proved a rate of convergence for the solution to the semi-linear HJB equation towards the ergodic equation under a weak dissipativity condition.
+Recent papers include for instance \cite{ichiharaishii08} for the long time behavior of Hamilton-Jacobi equations in a semi-periodic setting, or \cite{robxin13}, which considered large time behavior of semi-linear HJB equations with quadratic nonlinearity in gradients by combining PDE and stochastic analysis methods.
+We mention \cite{humadric14}, which proved a rate of convergence for the solution to the semi-linear HJB equation towards the ergodic equation under a weak dissipativity condition.
+We refer also to \cite{BarlesSouganidisI}, \cite{BarlesSouganidisII}, \cite{Hynd}, \cite{ichsheu13}, \cite{Nagai}.
 The case of fully nonlinear HJB equation is studied recently in \cite{CFP14} by means of backward stochastic differential equation (BSDE) representation for nonlinear parabolic, elliptic and ergodic equations.
-The case of (quasi) variational inequalities arising from switching control problems so far only received limited attention, except for the papers \cite{lions_perthame86} and \cite{menaldi_perthame_robin90}.